Dianthovirus

 Dianthovirus is a genus of viruses, in the family Tombusviridae.
 Dianthoviruses are plant viruses.
 There are three species in this genus.
 The virus probably has a worldwide distribution, and can be transmitted via nematodes, by mechanical inoculation, by grafting of plants and by contact between infected hosts with previously uninfected host.

 Taxonomy

-The genus contains the following species:
+The genus contains the following species, listed by scientific name and followed by their common names: